 Geraniums are commonly grown in gardens as they are easy to maintain and have great use in the garden as an attractive plant that provides ground coverage.

-Geraniums plants are half hardy or hardy perennials that range in height from 10 cm to 60 cm.
+Geraniums plants are half hardy or hardy perennials that range in height from 10 cm to 60 cm (4 to 24 inches).

-The foliage of the Geranium consists deeply cut lobed leaves, and they bloom from spring through to summer with naturally circular pink or purple flowers (though there are many other Geranium varieties with a multitude of colours available for use in the garden).
+The foliage of the Geranium consists deeply cut lobed leaves, and they bloom from spring through to summer with naturally circular pink or purple flowers.
+There are many other Geranium varieties with a multitude of colors available for use in the garden.

 Visit this page of GardenersHQ for a full guide on how to grow Geranium sanguineum.